Restream/reindexer/readme.md

 ### Atomic on update functions

-There are atomic functions, which executes under namespace lock, and therefore guarantes data consistency:
+There are atomic functions, which executes under namespace lock, and therefore guarantees data consistency:

 - serial - sequence of integer, useful for uniq ID generation
-- timestamp - current time stamp of operation, useful for data syncronisation
+- timestamp - current time stamp of operation, useful for data synchronization

 These functions can be passed to Upsert/Insert/Update in 3-rd and next arguments.